loopbackio/loopback-next/docs/site/Controller-generator.md

 - The model to use for the CRUD function definitions
 - The repository for this model that provides datasource connectivity
+- The REST path naming convention
+  - Default: singular and plural forms of the model name in dash-delimited style are used
+  - Custom: users are prompted for custom names of their REST paths

 {% include warning.html content= " If you do not have a model and repository to select, then you will receive an error! " lang=page.lang